 The student is required to make payment to the University, or to persons or groups, for damages incurred.
-The amount of the damages will be billed directly to the student's account.
+The amount of the damage will be billed directly to the student's account and can be paid through the cashier at Brescia University.